Iko Iko

-"Iko Iko" (/ˈaɪkoʊ ˈaɪkoʊ/) is a much-covered New Orleans song that tells of a parade collision between two tribes of Mardi Gras Indians and the traditional confrontation.
-The song, under the original title "Jock-A-Mo", was written and released in 1953 as a single by James "Sugar Boy" Crawford and his Cane Cutters but it failed to make the charts.
+"Iko Iko" (/ˈaɪkoʊ ˈaɪkoʊ/) is a much-covered song from New Orleans, United States, originally titled "Jock-A-Mo" when released in 1953.

+The song tells of a parade collision between two tribes of Mardi Gras Indians, and the traditional confrontation.
+The song, under the original title "Jock-A-Mo", was written and released in 1953 as a single by James "Sugar Boy" Crawford and his Cane Cutters, but it failed to make the charts.
+It was subsequently covered many times.